GraphGDel: Constructing and Learning Graph Representations of Genome-Scale Metabolic Models for Growth-Coupled Gene Deletion Prediction: Method

-\begin{itemize} \item \textbf{Meta-M}: This module captures the characteristics of metabolites within the metabolic model.
-It formulates a metabolite representation learning task aimed at projecting input metabolite data into a latent representation, ${Z}_{\text{meta}}$, which summarizes metabolite-relevant information.
+\begin{itemize} \item \textbf{Meta-M}: This module captures the characteristics of metabolites in the metabolic model.
+It formulates a metabolite representation learning task that projects input metabolite data into a latent representation, ${Z}_{\text{meta}}$, summarizing metabolite-relevant information.
 This unsupervised learning task typically employs a sequence learning model with an autoencoder structure.
-The learned ${Z}_{\text{meta}}$ serves as the foundation for the downstream gene deletion prediction task. \item \textbf{Gene-M}: This module captures the characteristics of genes within the metabolic model.
-Parallel to Meta-M, it formulates a gene representation learning task aimed at projecting input gene data into a latent representation, ${Z}_{\text{gene}}$, which summarizes gene-relevant information.
-Similarly, this unsupervised learning task can aslo employs a sequence learning model with an autoencoder structure.
-The learned ${Z}_{\text{gene}}$ serves as the foundation for the downstream gene deletion prediction task. \item \textbf{Pred-M}: This module integrates the latent representations ${Z}_{\text{meta}}$ from Meta-M and ${Z}_{\text{gene}}$ from Gene-M into a unified latent representation, ${Z}$, capturing the interdependencies between metabolites and genes within the metabolic model.
-The integration process refines these representations, transforming them into discriminative features optimized for prediction.
+The learned ${Z}_{\text{meta}}$ serves as a foundation for both downstream graph-based learning and the final gene deletion prediction task.

+\item \textbf{Gene-M}: This module captures the characteristics of genes in the metabolic model.
+Parallel to Meta-M, it formulates a gene representation learning task that projects input gene data into a latent representation, ${Z}_{\text{gene}}$, summarizing gene-relevant information.
+This unsupervised learning task can also employ a sequence learning model with an autoencoder structure.
+The learned ${Z}_{\text{gene}}$ serves as a foundation for the final gene deletion prediction task.

+\item \textbf{Graph-M}: This module captures the topological relationships and structural patterns within the metabolic graph to refine metabolite features.
+It formulates a link prediction task that maps the input metabolic graph and metabolite features into a refined latent representation, ${Z}_{\text{metaG}}$, integrating both metabolite characteristics and their graph connectivity patterns.
+This unsupervised learning task employs a graph learning model as the encoder and a pairwise node aggregation mechanism as the decoder.
+The learned ${Z}_{\text{metaG}}$ provides metabolic model-specific information for the final gene deletion prediction task.

+\item \textbf{Pred-M}: This module integrates the latent representations ${Z}_{\text{meta}}$ from Meta-M, ${Z}_{\text{gene}}$ from Gene-M, and ${Z}_{\text{metaG}}$ from Graph-M into a unified latent representation ${Z}$, capturing interdependencies between metabolites and genes.
+The integration process combines sequence-based and graph-based features, transforming them into discriminative features optimized for prediction.
 Finally, a supervised predictor is trained on ${Z}$ to infer the deletion status of each gene for different target metabolites within the given metabolic model. \end{itemize}